Timber Frame Leadership Camp

 July 19-22, 2020

-For the first year ever, The Light Foundation partnered with Edison State Community College and held a STEM based Timber Frame Leadership Camp.
+For the first year ever, The Light Foundation partnered with Edison State Community College and held a STEM based Timber Frame Leadership Camp for students entering grades 9-12.
 It is a three-day instructional and hands-on camp held at Chenoweth Trails in Greenville, Ohio.
-The main goal of the camp is to provide an educational program which will introduce and cultivate an appreciation for the craft of timber framing.
+The main goal of the camp is to provide an educational program which will introduce and cultivate an appreciation for the craft of timber framing while honing leadership qualities.
 The young timber framers gain a sense of accomplishment by crafting an incredible joinery just the way they would have done hundreds and hundreds of years ago by the early settlers that came to America from Europe.
 While all staying true to the craft, students will be utilizing tools from the 1800’s to complete and raise the timber frame.

 Timber framing is an ancient building style that utilizes large timbers and handcrafted joinery to create beautiful and inviting homes, barns and various structures.
 It dates to 5,000 BC, so for 7,000 years they have been perfecting art.
 It died off and in recent years there has been a resurgence in the art of timber framing.
 We have examples of timber frames all over our Darke County from the great barns and homes to the log cabins and everything else that was utilized from the forests right here in the area.